Sv-Biophys/protein_structure_analysis/README.md

 - 164–192
 - 200–226

-These structural ranges are used as a reference rather than predicted from the sequence.
+These structural ranges are used as experimental reference regions rather than predicted from the sequence.

 ---